soundasleep/jevon.org/wiki/my-understanding-of-svn-and-git.md

 * In Git, a commit has multiple parents and is stored as a tree.

 This means Git can _only_ be considered as a tree of repository snapshots, whereas Subversion can be considered a tree of repository changesets.
 To get the HEAD of a repository, in Git you just take the top commit; in Subversion, you replay through all the changesets.

+For a long time, Subversion did not store enough information about merged parents in metadata, which is why it had a bit of history about being terrible to merge.
+It now stores plenty of metadata now (and this metadata is revisioned too).

 ===Merge===
 * In Subversion, a "merge" combines the sets of changes from two branches into a new set of changes.